Skip to content

 How to become a game programmer

-Do you need a diploma or degree to become a game programmer?
+Do you need a formal education to become a game programmer?
 There is no definitive answer for this.
 However, you do need some experience or skills and an impressive portfolio to get a job.
-The industry is very competitive, so an expert-led course or degree can help you get the skills you need and stand out in the crowd.
+The industry is very competitive, so an expert-led course can help you get the skills you need and stand out in the crowd.

 While it is possible to be self-taught and get a job, you need to be extremely disciplined and know where to look for the latest tools and techniques used by top studios.
 Some self-taught Programmers have spent years working on games in their own time and have a strong portfolio to show for it.